RichardDavies81/RMED901group_project/README.md

 # Do your chances of getting a positive test increase with the number of tests taken?

 mean tests for individuals who never tested positive = 1.26 compared to 1.09 for those who have a positive test.
-Wilcox test indicates the opposite, that those with less test are more likely to have had a positive test.
+Wilcox test (wilcox.test) indicates the opposite, that those with less test are more likely to have had a positive test.

 # Are there more positive tests in the drive-through?

-Pearson's Chi-squared test a greater incidence of positive tests through the drive through
+Pearson's Chi-squared test (chisq.test) indicate a greater incidence of positive tests through the drive through

 # Is the age of the individual associated with whether the test result is negative or positive?